How to Harness the Power of Herbs and Spices February 20, 2020

 - With its robust, piney, warm, and balsamic-like aroma, sage has a strong flavor.
 It pairs well with fattier foods and is excellent as an infusion into butter-based dishes and charcuterie.

 - Related to the mint family, sage originates from the Mediterranean region of the world.

 - Scientific studies have shown that sage refreshes concentration, improves, and protects memory, as well as provides a sense of calmness.
 This is due to its ability to block the action of an enzyme that destroys acetylcholine (the brain chemical that plays a role in memory).

 - All parts of the fennel plant (vegetable, leaves, and seeds) have an immediately recognizable smell and taste of licorice.

 - You can find fennel in many different cultural cuisines including Italian sausages, German breads, French sauces, and Indian curries.
-We’ve used this in one of our most popular soups, Tuscan Ribollita.

 - The phytochemical inside fennel is anethole and acts as an analgesic — similarly to aspirin.
 A common use of fennel seeds is to help relieve the pain of menstrual cramps.
 It also helps increase circulation in the ovaries and improves blood flow.